spacetelescope/synphot_refactor/docs/synphot/overview.rst

 Spectrum Arithmetic
 -------------------

-When spectrum objects are added to, subtracted from, or multiplied with each other, the resultant spectrum contains a compound model derived from the operands.
+When spectrum objects are added to, subtracted from, multiplied with, or divided by each other, the resultant spectrum contains a compound model derived from the operands.
 If the operands themselves also contain compound models, then the final compound model is a compound of the input compound models.

 Operations that do not make sense (e.g., multiplying two source spectra or adding a bandpass to a source spectrum) are prohibited.
 The type of output